helio-fm/helio-sequencer/Docs/readme.md

 # Introduction

-Welcome to the documentation for the Helio project, a free lightweight music sequencer, which runs on the all major desktop and mobile operating systems.
+Welcome to the documentation for the Helio project, a free lightweight music sequencer, which runs on all major desktop and mobile operating systems.

 Helio was designed to save me the time of struggling with the MIDI editor, so I could focus more on musical ideas.
 In this documentation, I'll also try to save some time and write it down as short and simple as I can.